I7-Examples/Bronze/docs/source.txt

 The Servant Quarters are north of the Enormous Kitchen. "[if location is unvisited]You've never come here before, and now you see why. [end if]Not a room friendly to visitors, it has the air of resentful, martyred suffering.
 Even His most unpleasant ancestors would not have grudged this place more paint, surely, and more straw for the beds."
 The straw is scenery in the Quarters.
 "Well.
 There really isn't any."
 Instead of doing something other than examining with the straw: say "There's hardly enough straw to do anything with."

 The decaying ladder is a staircase.
-"A decaying ladder leads [if in the Quarters]down[otherwise]up[end if]."
+"A decaying ladder leads [if the location is the Quarters]down[otherwise]up[end if]."
 It is above the Apprentice's and below the Quarters.

 The Guard Tower is southwest of the Entrance Hall.
 "A round tower offering protection to the drawbridge[if the scarlet tower is visited].
 It is less cheery and more strongly fortified than the Scarlet Tower, and offers little by way of a view[end if]."